 February 21, 2016.
 The recent delay in snowy days gave Matthew and me a chance to “upgrade” our ski equipment … yet again.
 Despite numerous tries last year, we’d never gotten the hang of correctly waxing our brand new skis.
 (I think the ability must be genetically preprogrammed in most Norwegians.)
 That’s why we decided to go back to waxless skis, which the locals say are “best for beginners and old people, who shouldn’t be speeding.”
 Ouch.
 There went my pride.

 As with last year, it took several searches to find waxless skis for a midget like me.
-(Excuse me, I mean “vertically challenged,” to use a more PC term for exceedingly short.)
-After searching six stores, I finally found one that theoretically possessed a pair with the magical combination of shortness and stiffness.
+(Excuse me.
+I mean “vertically challenged,” to use a more PC term for exceedingly short.)
+After searching six stores, I finally found one that theoretically possessed a pair with the magical combination of shortness and stiffness required for a person with my “condition.”
 As the clerk kindly informed me, “You’re too fat for kids’ skis, and too skinny for adults’ skis.”
 I couldn’t decide whether to be offended or elated.

 Correctly reading the expression on my face, the guy tried to take the sting out of his words by explaining that children’s skis were the right length for me but were too supple.
 My greater weight would press down excessively on the “bowed” section of the skis, which would cause them to grip the snow constantly (not just during push-off), thereby rendering me “slow” — the most dreaded fate a Norwegian skier can imagine.
 However, the clerk claimed to have a single pair of the only adult waxless skis that would work for me, as advertised: short enough to provide control, but stiff enough to keep me moving along at a socially acceptable pace.